FACTBOX - Key political risks to watch in Pakistan

+Sensex, Nifty rise in line with Asia; RBI policy meeting outcome awaited

+Indian shares rose on Wednesday in line with broader Asian markets as investors awaited key political and economic events including the monetary policy meeting in India.

-ISLAMABAD Pakistan's parliament elected former water and power minister Raja Pervez Ashraf as the new prime minister in late June after the incumbent Yusuf Raza Gilani was disqualified by the increasingly assertive Supreme Court.
+ISLAMABAD Pakistan's parliament elected former water and power minister Raja Pervez Ashraf as the new prime minister on June 22 after the incumbent Yusuf Raza Gilani was disqualified by the increasingly assertive Supreme Court.

 In April, the court found Gilani guilty of contempt for refusing to reopen corruption cases against President Asif Ali Zardari.